Wisconsin driver’s ed grant OPEN — apply NOW!

 Pay the permit fee and learn the rules for driving at 15

-After the teen passes the required tests and the DMV approves the application, you will pay the instruction permit fee and receive a Wisconsin Class D instruction permit.
-This permit comes with important supervision and passenger rules.
+After the teen passes the required tests and the DMV approves the application, the family pays the permit fee and the teen receives authorization to begin supervised driving.
+Wisconsin teens may drive with their receipt while the actual instruction permit arrives by mail.

-• Pay the fee: The instruction permit fee is paid directly to the Wisconsin DMV and is not covered by the driver’s ed grant.
+• Pay the fee: The instruction permit fee is paid directly to the Wisconsin DMV.

-• Supervised driving only: A teen with temps may only drive with a supervising driver who meets Wisconsin requirements (time licensed, age, and relationship rules).
+• Supervised driving only: A teen with temps may drive only with a qualified supervising driver who meets Wisconsin DMV rules.

-• Driver’s ed completion: Classroom and behind‑the‑wheel driver’s ed must be completed and on file with the DMV before the road test.
+• Driver’s ed completion: Classroom and behind-the-wheel training must be completed and on file with the DMV before the road test.

-Easy Method helps families understand how permit rules and practice‑hour requirements connect to our teen driver’s ed timeline.
+Easy Method helps families understand how permit rules, supervised driving, and driver’s ed all fit together in the Wisconsin teen licensing timeline.

-If your teen also qualifies for the Wisconsin driver’s ed grant, remember that the grant pays for driver education tuition but not DMV fees for the instruction permit, road test, or probationary license.
+If your teen qualifies for the Wisconsin Driver Education Grant, remember that the grant covers driver education tuition, but not DMV fees for the instruction permit, road test, or probationary license.

 Quick checklist for getting your temps at 15